foreseecode/verint-xm-sdk-ios-samples/README.md

 they have met the configured thresholds.
 See configuration file to check the thresholds.

 ## BasicSwiftSample
-This sample project demonstrates a basic Swift implementation of the Verint Predictive code.
-It uses a bridging header to include the SDK.
+This sample project demonstrates a basic Swift implementation of the Verint's Survey Managment features.
+It uses the provided EXPInviteView to show a modal dialog to the user inviting them to take a survey when they have met the configured thresholds.
+See configuration file to check the thresholds.

 ## ContactInvitationSample
 This example shows how to provide a user's contact information to the SDK for use in a CONTACT mode survey.